Heem-dev/100-days-of-code/log.md

 Added a feature to the weather app.
 Allowing the user to change the temperature unit between Celsius and Fahrenheit.
 It is saved in the local storage so it doesn't reset after refreshing.

+# Day 29, 29/1/2024.

+Making my portfolio website.
+Initial commit.
+Only html and some css for now.